You can quickly add a Google Meet video meeting to a Microsoft Outlook event or email using the Google Meet add-in for Microsoft Outlook.

 Yes, if you are signed in to a Google Account such as Gmail and have installed the Meet add-in, you can add a Meet video meeting to an Outlook event or email.

-Non-G Suite customers can join video meetings that they’re invited to.
-They don’t need the add-in to join.
+Personal account users can join video meetings that they’re invited to.
+They don’t need the add-in to join

 Yes.
 You can add people outside of your organization to the Outlook event or email that includes Meet details.